 I have selected cuttings that root easily, however I cannot guarantee that yours will grow.
 Buy at your own risk!
 That said, I expect a very high success rate with these.
 Good luck!

-SOIL – I recommend very well draining soil mix.
-Store bought cactus and succulent mix often still retains too much water.
-You can add pumice, lava rock, or perlite to loosen it up and improve drainage.
+Use a very well draining soil mix.
+Store bought cactus and succulent mix often retains too much water.
+You can add gritty materials like pumice, lava rock, or perlite to loosen it up and improve drainage.
 Your mix should be at least half gritty ingredients.
 Use a pot with drain holes so the soil can dry out.